albertum1/xray-image-classification/readme_proto.md

 ![normal_pneumonia](IMG/normal_pneumonia.png)</div>

 When trying to detect pneumonia, it's better to first have an expectation of what should be there and then evaluate what's missing.
 For example, on the left plot, there are clear borders above the diaphragm(bottom of lungs) and its angles.
-There are also clear boarders around the heart.
+There are also clear borders around the heart.
 On the right plot(Pneumonia), the boarders have faded out and we see a lot of extra shadows.

 # Preprocessing